panteliselef/astro-with-clerk-auth/packages/astro-clerk-auth/README.md

 ```

 ## Wrap each page with `ClerkLayout` (Only required for SSR with React)
-In order to properly support SSR you would need to wrap each page in your app with the `ClerkLayout` Astro component.
+In order to properly support SSR, you need to wrap each page in your app with the `ClerkLayout` Astro component.

 Example Page  `my-page.astro`
 ```astro